xiashang0624/electrochemical_simulation/README.md

 If you use this model in your work, please cite our paper:

 Shang, X., Cusick, R. D., & Smith, K. C. (2017).
 A Combined Modeling and Experimental Study Assessing the Impact of Fluid Pulsation on Charge and Energy Efficiency in Capacitive Deionization.
 Journal of The Electrochemical Society, 164(14), E536-E547.

+Feel free to contact me regarding any questions at shangxia0624@gmail.com